-- A scheduled appointment with the Programming Coordinator
+- Requested appointment with the Coordinator, Mina Utt

 - Bus reservation Form (if applicable)

-While every program is different, the information listed below, along with the Programming Coordinator, can help you as your program moves along the path to success.
+While every program is different, working with the Coordinator and reading through the information below can help you as your program moves along the path to success.

 - Complete a Program Proposal clearly and legibly.

-- Schedule an appointment with the Programming Coordinator for LNL at least a month before the event.
+- Schedule an appointment with the Coordinator for LNL and Student Organizations at least a month before the event.